 The purpose of this report is to provide an effective guide to the most significant matters reported in the accounts.
 Its aim is to be fair, balanced and understandable for the users of the financial statements.
-The accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2018/19, supported by International Financial Reporting Standards (IFRS), and are in respect of the financial year ended 31 March 2019.
+The accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2019/20, supported by International Financial Reporting Standards (IFRS), and are in respect of the financial year ended 31 March 2020.
+Where appropriate we have commented on the impact of the Covid pandemic on the accounts even though the effect of this falls mainly in the new financial year.
+Other reports set out the effect in the new financial year and over the medium term.

-The pages that follow are the Authority's Accounts for 2018/19.
+The pages that follow are the Authority's Accounts for 2019/20.
 These comprise:

-- Two years' statements of comprehensive income and expenditure (CIES) - Two statements of changes in equity (MIRS) - Two years' statements of financial position (Balance Sheet) - Two statements of cash flows - Two expenditure and funding analysis notes - Related notes, including comparative information
+- Two years' statements of comprehensive income and expenditure (CIES) - Two statements of changes in equity (MIRS) - Two years' statements of financial position (Balance Sheet) - · Two statements of cash flows - Two expenditure and funding analysis notes - · Related notes, including comparative information